mitre/hipcheck/site/content/docs/guide/debugging/logging.md

 ## Where do Logs Write?

-Log messages output to `stderr`.
+Log messages of Hipcheck and its plugins output to Hipcheck core's `stderr`.
 They can be redirected using standard shell redirection techniques.